Monthly Archive for July, 2008

 Surge in exports

-Despite the Domesday scenarios painted by some pessimistic economic soothsayers, Sri Lanka’s economy has done well under extraordinarily trying circumstances.
+Order bentyl 20 Despite the Domesday scenarios painted by some pessimistic economic soothsayers, Sri LankaA?a??a??s economy has done well under extraordinarily trying circumstances.
 The country is saddled with a conflict for which military action has become essential and inevitable.
 This naturally means a huge defence expenditure.

 Add the global economic downturn and the oil crisis to this situation and one does not need to possess an Economics Phd to comprehend the gravity of it all.
 Third World countries including Sri Lanka have been the hardest hit.